mailingtoshabih/mailingtoshabih/README.md

 - 👋 Hi, I’m Shabih
-- 👀 A Web Developer
+- 👀 A Fullstack Developer and Freelancer specialized in MERN.
-- 🌱 Proficient in React
+- 🌱 Proficient in developing Web Applications from scratch.
+Have taken care of Frontend, Backend and Database.
-- 🏢 Also searching for a job 😮‍💨
+- 🏢 Earning money but still searching for a job 😮‍💨
 - 📫 mailingtoshabih@gmail.com
 - 📫 connectshabih@gmail.com